zafirah-b/parking_violations/README.md

 [1]:https://github.com/zafirah-b/parking_violations/blob/main/kibana%20dashboard%20-%20count%20by%20agency1.PNG

 * This bar chart shows that the most violations are given out by the Traffic agency, followed by Department of Transportation (DOT) and Police Department.
 Upon inspection of the data, police department appears to be the same as Traffic agency as it reports precincts; whereas the DOT always reports precinct as 0.
 This could be addressed with data cleaning.
 * All violations by the DOT have a fine amount of $50, whereas the fine amount for Traffic violations vary depending on the violation.
 Some of the Traffic violations are more costly, at a fine of $115.
+The $115 fines correspond to the most ticketed items - *no standing* and *no parking*.

 # Violations Dashboard (by agency and precinct)
 ![Chart 2](https://github.com/zafirah-b/parking_violations/blob/main/kibana%20dashboard%20-%20Heat%20map%20violations1.PNG)